Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Distribution of redshifted total mass and apparent luminosity distance

 \section{Distribution of redshifted total mass and apparent luminosity distance}

 Here we compare distribution of the redshifted total mass and apparent luminosity distance of detected events that we infer from the data (all events combined), with the same predicted by BDS model.
-Figure~\ref{fig:Mz_dLapp_contour_plot} shows the inferred distribution along with the model prediction corresponding to $t_h = 1.25 \, \mathrm{Gyr}$ (the optimal choice as claimed by BDS) as well as $t_h = 1.0 \, \mathrm{Gyr}$ (close to the best fit value in our analysis).
+Figure~\ref{fig:Mz_dLapp_contour_plot} shows the inferred distribution in the redshifted total mass $M^z$ and the apparent luminosity distance $\tilde{d}_L$, along with the model prediction corresponding to $t_h = 1.25 \, \mathrm{Gyr}$ (the optimal choice as claimed by BDS) as well as $t_h = 1.0 \, \mathrm{Gyr}$ (close to the best fit value in our analysis).
 It can be seen that none of the model choices are particularly good in reproducing the observed distribution.
+In particular, the BDS model is unable to reproduce the bimodal nature of the mass distribution, unlike what is claimed in~\cite{Diego:2021fyd}.
+The Jensen-Shannon divergence $D_\mathrm{JS}$~\citep{Lin1991DivergenceMB} between the LVK posterior and BDS model is $0.32 ~ (0.27)$ for $t_h = 1 ~ (1.25)$.
+For reference, two identical distributions have $D_\mathrm{JS}=0$, while two completely unrelated distributions have $D_\mathrm{JS}=1$.